-YouTube’s crisis resource panels let you connect with live support, 24/7 from recognised crisis service partners.
+YouTube's crisis resource panels let you connect with live support from recognised crisis service partners.
 The panels may surface:

-- On the Watch page, when you watch videos on topics related to suicide or self-harm.
+- On the watch page, when you watch videos on certain topics such as suicide, self-harm or eating disorders.

 - In your search results, when you search for topics related to certain health crises or emotional distress.